ippocratis/location-history/README.md

 - A copy_files.py is also added in this repo .
 You could fill the source and destination dir for .rec files and run it periodically in a cronjob.

-- Running the docker compose file will first run the preprocess.py script , you can comment that line in entrypoint.sh if you don't want the script to run every time docker compose is starting .
+- Running the docker compose file will first run the preprocess.py script , you can comment that line in entrypoint.sh if you don't want the script to run every time docker compose is starting.

 - Handle reverse proxy and SSL certs in your webserver if you plan to expose the app outside your localhost.
 Mutual tls is a good practice too.